 Applicants can also request one of the following silent auction item packages:

 The Performing Arts Community Development Fund (PACDF) utilizes net revenues from the 2008-2012 Mayor's Galas to provide financial support to Whitby based community groups/organizations with a presence in Whitby for performing arts programs, events, initiatives and projects.

 Funding is provided for community grants of up to $5,000.
 Funding of up to $25,000 may be available for exceptional performing arts programs, events, projects or initiatives, including capital.

-Funding for community grants in 2018 will be accepted from January 1 - March 31, 2018.
-MCDF lead cause or charity applications for the Mayor's Golf Tournament are due March 31, 2018.
+Applications for community grants are accepted on an ongoing basis.
+MCDF lead cause or charity applications for the Mayor's Fundraiser are due November 6 and Mayor's Golf Tournament are due March 31.

 All applications will receive a formal notice of decision within two months of receipt of application.

 Grant recipients will be required to submit a final report within 30 days of completion of the event stating the outcome of the initiative/event and how the grant was used.
 The Final Report is intended to help you evaluate the initiative and to help us evaluate the effectiveness and impact of our grants on enhancing and strengthening the quality of life in our community.

 For a sample of a completed application, click here.

 How the project will benefit the community (scale, inclusivity, direct and indirect benefits);

 Soundness of business plan (including resources, own funds and fundraising);